 Energy and resource efficient buildings.

-By using LEED in the design and construction of energy and resource efficient buildings, the Library will reduce consumption and lower operating costs.
+By using LEED assist in the design and construction of energy and resource efficient buildings, the Carnegie will reduce consumption and lower operating costs.
 Reduced energy consumption translates to reduced pollution and lower environmental impacts.
-Lower operating and maintenance costs means the Library can improve its fiscal position and invest in other value added services.
+Lower operating and maintenance costs means the Carnegie can improve its fiscal position and invest in other value added services.